angular-schule/angular-cli-ghpages/README.md

 **[Everything GitHub: Continuous Integration, Deployment and Hosting for your Angular App](https://angular.schule/blog/2020-01-everything-github)**

 ## ⚠️ Prerequisites <a name="prerequisites"></a>

 This command has the following prerequisites:

 - Git 1.9 or higher (execute `git --version` to check your version)
-- Angular project created via [Angular CLI](https://github.com/angular/angular-cli) v9.0.0 or greater (execute `ng update` to upgrade your project if necessary)
+- Angular project created via [Angular CLI](https://github.com/angular/angular-cli) v9.0.0 or greater
 - older Angular projects can still use the standalone program.
 See the documentation at [README_standalone](https://github.com/angular-schule/angular-cli-ghpages/blob/master/docs/README_standalone.md).

 ## 🚀 Quick Start (local development) <a name="quickstart-local"></a>